MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

 RUN powershell -Command c:\vcredist_x86.exe /quiet ; Remove-Item c:\vcredist_x86.exe -Force ; New-Item c:\config.ini
 ```

-The command can be re-written so that each operation from the one `RUN` instruction is specified on its own line.
+The command can be broken up with backslashes so that each operation from the one `RUN` instruction is specified on its own line.

 ```dockerfile
 FROM windowsservercore